Sign-in to your account to find out the status of your proposal, or to update your current research project.

 How will I know that the Army of Women represents the population I need?

 The Army of Women is open to women of all ages, ethnicities and breast cancer risk.
 When women sign up for the Army of Women, they indicate their year of birth, zip code, and ethnicity.
 This allows us to provide researchers with an overall picture of the population available for recruitment.
+We also employ outreach techniques to find the population of interest.
+New participants are recruited from a variety of resources, including social media, referrals from current Army of Women members, newsletters, and partnerships with other organizations.

 What are the responsibilities of the researcher?